Axlefublr/axlefublr.github.io/content/earplugs/index.md

 When it's in your ears for 8+ hours while sleeping, this ends up resulting in ringing in your ears, when you wake up.

 This is not that particularly bad: especially if you only use earplugs for sleeping, this is a non-issue. \
-But if you intend to continue on your day using earplugs, all this ear pressure may sum up to be quite bad!
+But if you intend to continue on your day using earplugs, all this ear pressure may sum up to be quite jarring!

 I found a weird technique that helps alleviate this. \
 It's gimmicky as hell, but far more viable than it sounds.